 Similar to Community Nursing Homes, Community Living Centers offer the same services as well as options for short or long-term stays.
 However, Community Living Centers are owned and operated by the VA, unlike Community Nursing Homes.
-Unfortunately, there are fewer of these locations than there are Community Nursing Homes.
+Unfortunately, there are only three of these locations in Colorado.

 For the vast majority of residents, payment for Community Living Centers comes from VA Health Care.
 Some residents may be required to make a co-payment which is paid out-of-pocket.
-TRICARE for Life and CHAMPVA for Life may pay co-payments for short-term residents, although holders of these types of insurance are less likely to reside in Community Living Centers.
+TRICARE for Life and CHAMPVA for Life may pay co-payments for short-term residents.

 State Veterans Homes

 State Veterans Homes are long-term care facilities for veterans.
-Some of these facilities offer adult day care.
+These facilities are state-run and managed.
 The VA does not run these facilities, rather, the state government does.
 These facilities also offer similar services and experiences to Community Living Centers or Community Nursing Homes.

 Payment for State Veterans Homes can come from a variety of sources such as VA Health Care, Medicare, Medicaid and the Aid and Attendance Benefit.
 A map of State Veterans Homes is available here.
 Interested veterans should contact these residences directly to ask about funding.